EhsanGharibNezhad/Xpectra/docs/index.rst

 ==============

-# Xpectra
-for analyzing exoplanetary spectra in the lab, providing insights into atmospheric composition and habitability.
-The tasks executed by the ``Xpectra`` modules are outlined below:
+For analyzing exoplanetary spectra in the lab, providing insights into atmospheric composition and habitability.
+The ``Xpectra`` workflow is as follows:

 .. image:: figures/xpectra_flowchart_1.jpg
    :width: 600